 The Scout 137 Drone now features a new Lidar sensor, all new Rev 7 OS0-64 from Ouster.
 The new sensor is 10x more light-sensitive and can process up to 5.2M data points per second.
 Its 64 beams represent a doubled beam count and offer potential for much denser and more detailed point clouds.

-The Field-of-View of the new Lidar is ±45 degrees.
-This is twice as wide as the old one, which was ±22.5 degrees.
+The vertical Field-of-View (FOV) of the new Lidar is even larger than before, with ±45 degrees (total 90 degrees).
+This is 2x that of the old one, which was ±22.5 degrees.
 In addition, we have mounted it with a 15-degree tilt onto the frame.
 All in all, the result is faster and better volume coverage, and generally higher precision mapping.
 It also improves drone positioning and navigation.

 The next-gen Scout 137 (2023) is the best and most advanced Scout 137 Drone system so far.
 There are external and internal updates that represent immediate benefits and at the same time prepare the platform for future extensions.ScoutDI